openworm/openworm_docs/github.rst

 Using OpenWorm Repositories on GitHub
 *************************************

-* Accessing GitHub
-* GitHub Issues
-* Using the Code
-* Forking GitHub repositories
-* Creating personal repos that OpenWorm forks
-* Posting Gists (gist.github.com)
-* Repositories

 Accessing GitHub
 ================
 To access the OpenWorm organization on GitHub and fully participate on issues, you will first need to create an account if you do not already have one.
 Note, you can comment on issues without a GitHub account, however, we recommend joining to maximize your ability to contribute to OpenWorm.
 Accounts are free and can be established by visiting: .. https://github.com/

 Once you have joined GitHub, submit your username to info@openworm.org to be added to the OpenWorm organization.
 Once you have been accepted, log back into GitHub and select OpenWorm from the organization drop down menu to get started.
 You will now have access to be assigned issues, add issues and edit them.

 .. https://github.com/organizations/openworm